Daniel-KM/Omeka-S-module-Deduplicate/README.md

 the search is done, go to a resource browse page and do a query then click on "Deduplicate resources" in the batch edit dropdown or select some resources and select "Deduplicate selected resources" and fill the form.

+* Automatic mode

+Select a property, then click on "Search", check results, and click on "Deduplicate".

+Resources with multiple duplicated values are skipped and cannot be deduplicated.

 TODO